Skip to Content

 Greek heiress and showjumper Athina Onassis purchased 10-year-old Irish superstar MHS Going Global.
 Before the sale, he competed on ten international teams, including two Longines FEI Nations Cup Finals (Spain).

-The wealthy and famous Onassis is a top-notch equestrian, having represented Greece at the 2013 European Championships (Denmark) and the 2014 FEI World Equestrian Games (France).
+The wealthy and famous Onassis is a top-notch equestrian, representing Greece at the 2013 European Championships (Denmark) and the 2014 FEI World Equestrian Games (France).

 She’s also part of an elite group that can call themselves frequent competitors on the Longines Global Champions Tour.
 These two should work well together.